Electric Cars in Ireland – Some Facts and Figures

 • Volkswagen Id 4 Pro €55,280

-Note: These Guide Prices from Jan 2024 include the SEAI Grant for Private Customers & any Government VRT Relief.
+Note: These Guide Prices from mid 2024 include the SEAI Grant for Private Customers & any Government VRT Relief.

-Please note that there may be price variations due to delivery charges.
-Please check prices with dealers first.
+Please note that there may be price variations due to delivery charges etc. Please check the latest prices with dealers first.

 You might be able to save some money by purchasing a second-hand electric car in the UK.
 Especially if it was made in the UK – because there will be no import duty.